-Mount Rogers Spur is a 10 mile moderately trafficked out and back trail located near Whitetop, VA that features beautiful wild flowers and is rated as moderate.
+Mount Rogers Spur is a 10 mile moderately trafficked out and back trail located near Whitetop, Virginia that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 Lots of great views, even on a foggy day.
 Trail is rocky, but not painful.
 Beautiful over-the-clouds views from Pine Mtn on the way up.
 Upon reaching the summit, it becomes a mossy oasis.
 If you're overnighting, heed the sign...conditions change rapidly...and the local forecasters really have no clue as to what it will do at 5400 feet.
 Beautiful hike & well worth the wind & rain on the trip back down.

 The half mile spur to the summit through the dense moss-covered pine trees is quite a contrast to the dramatic mostly open terrain you pass to get there.
 Though slightly anti-climatic despite being at the highest point in Virginia (5729 feet), it is the journey that matters most...and what a journey it is!
 I am glad I know about the second marker at the summit now...thank you Bill!
 I will be sure to find it on the next visit.